-Please review the enclosed "Additional Resources" section included with this letter.
-This section describes additional steps you can take to help protect yourself, including recommendations by the Federal Trade Commission regarding identity theft protection and details on how to place a fraud alert or a security freeze on your credit file.
+Please review the "Additional Resources" section included with this letter.
+This section describes additional steps you can take to help protect yourself, including recommendations by the Federal Trade Commission (FTC) regarding identity theft protection and details on how to place a fraud alert or a security freeze on your credit file.
+You should also report any suspected incident of identity theft to law enforcement, and you can obtain a copy of any resulting police report.
+If you do suspect that you have been the victim of identity theft, you should also notify your state Attorney General and the FTC.

-For more information.
+For More information:

-If you have questions, please call 1-???-???-, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+If you have questions, please call (866) 674-3192, Monday through Friday from 8:00 a.m. to 5:30 p.m.
 Central Time, excluding major U.S. holidays.
 Please have your membership number ready.